-Commissioning of the plant commenced in November 2023 with commercial production commencing in March 2024 and the first copper-gold concentrate shipped to China in May under an offtake agreement with Trafigura.
+Construction of plant and pre-stripping of the mine was completed during the year.
+Commissioning of the plant commenced in November 2023 with commercial production commencing in March 2024.
+The first shipment of copper-gold concentrate was dispatched to China in May 2024 under an offtake agreement with Trafigura.

 A key component of the concentrator plant - the tailing filter press (TFP) - while sourced from a reputable European manufacturer has not performed in accordance with its rated design capacity.
 Problems with the TFP limited production at the plant to approximately 40% of its design capacity on commencement of operations.
 Engineers from the manufacturer have visited the site on two occasions to make improvements.
-As at the date of writing this report3 the plant is in ramp up phase after a two-week shutdown to make further improvements to the TFP.
+As at the date of writing this report, the plant is in ramp-up phase after a two-week shutdown to make further improvements to the TFP.
 The plant is now operating at approximately 45-50% of its design capacity.

-Alara has ordered two interim replacement TFPs from China, with a combined processing capacity of 75 - 80 tons of concentrate per hour, as an interim solution.
-Once installed these TFPs are expected to increase production at the plant to 80 - 85% of rated capacity.
+Alara has ordered two interim replacement TFPs from China, with a combined processing capacity of 75-80 tonnes of concentrate per hour, as an interim solution.
+Once installed these TFPs are expected to increase production at the plant to 80-85% of rated capacity.
 The interim TFPs are due to be installed and operational by February to March 2025.